I spent 10 days in Ireland and drove 2800 km (or 1739 miles). Here are my tips for driving in Ireland.

 Plan to visit during the day, park in a public area, and don't be oblivious to the surrounding neighborhoods.
 Pay people respect—this is their home.
 Don't go around snapping photos like a tourist, basically.
 It was really worth it to me to visit Belfast, especially because my friend who I was visiting was from here.
 You will see Irish and North Irish (UK) flags flying on opposite sides of the road.
 It's intense!

-Video: A Great Video Tutorial
+A Great Video Tutorial for How to Drive in Ireland

 How Is Driving in Ireland Different?
 Traffic Rules